posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 > TODO is recognized by static analysis tools that determine whether
 > Contexts are propagated correctly in a program.

-This comment actually states that the existence of `context.TODO` ("should use `context.TODO` when") is a proof for problems #2 ("sometimes unclear") and #1 ("not yet available").
+According to this paragraph, the existence of `context.TODO` is basically proof of that there are problems.
+We "should use `context.TODO` when" something is "unclear" (problem #2) or "not yet available" (problem #1).
-If those problems did not exist, so `context.TODO` did not exist.
+If those problems did not exist, so `context.TODO` would not exist.

-The parody in the `TODO` existence is that with all the explicitness that the context package provides, it is still "unclear which Context to use or it is not yet available".
+The irony with the `TODO` implementation is that with all the explicitness that the context package provides, it is still "unclear which Context to use or it is not yet available".

 ## Proposal

-The proposal discusses the approach of storing the context in the goroutine struct, referred as "**goroutine scoped context**".
+This proposal discusses an approach of storing the context in the goroutine struct, referred to as "**goroutine scoped context**".
 We will see how it can solve all the enumerated problems, without any compromises.

 Storing a context object in a "goroutine local storage"